ujr/bitfiddle/Analysis.md

 the first set.
 Both sets have 8 notes and are indexed by `t%8` so that values t≥8 wrap around.

+Therefore, we get notes for 8 seconds from the second set, then notes for 24 seconds from the first set.

 The main function, after some refactoring, looks like this:

 ```C